jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/implementation.typ

 === Real time framework

-During the runtime phase, the system runs a sequence of compute-shader-based stages: resource cleanup, triangle visibility determination, tessellation level computation, pattern-based tessellation, and normal recalculation (see Figure 18).
-Since compute shaders operate within an isolated pipeline and cannot directly render to the screen, we must transfer the generated vertex and index data to the traditional rendering pipeline using shader storage buffer objects (SSBOs), which are then bound to the vertex and fragment shaders.
+During the runtime phase, the system runs a sequence of compute-shader-based stages: resource cleanup, triangle visibility determination, tessellation level computation, pattern-based tessellation, and normal recalculation, see Figure 18.
+Since compute shaders operate within an isolated pipeline and cannot directly render to the screen, we must transfer the generated vertex and index data to the traditional rendering pipeline using SSBO, which are then bound to the vertex and fragment shaders.

 #figure(
   image("figures/realtimefw.png", width: 100%),